nirkov/AWS-EMR-Collocation-Extraction/README.md

 Given two words w1 and w2 and a corpus, we define normalized pmi as follows:

 ##
-The purpose of this application is to learn and experiment with a map reduce calculation method, which required 3 different stages of map reduction to get the desired result for the entirely corpus (Google 2-grams dataset).
+The purpose of this application is to learn and experiment with a MapReduce method, which required 3 different stages of MapReduces to get the desired result for the entirely corpus (Google 2-grams dataset).
 In addition to experience with EMR - Elastic Map Reduce, which is a service offered by Amazon.